About Us

 Anshuma is a practicing Psychotherapist and Drama and Movement therapist, registered with BADth (British Association of Dramatherapists).
 She is a client centred, queer friendly and trauma informed therapist who works from a psychosocial lens.

+She is the President and a Founding Board Member of the Indian Association of Dance Movement Therapy .
 She is also an educator in the field of arts therapies and teaches Dramatherapy at St. Xaviers College, Mumbai She is a faculty member and supervisor for certificate programs by CMTAI.
 She is also the co-course director, faculty and supervisor for the PG Diploma in Dance Movement Therapy by St. Mira’s College, Artsphere, Pune and TATC.

 Lakshita (She/Her) is a psychodynamic psychotherapist, a dance movement therapy practitioner, and a member of the American Psychological Association.
 She is queer-friendly and incorporates psychoanalytical thought and body-based lens in her work.